RRFayad/Shadcn/README.md

 - We simply pasted the data-table example from the docs (creating a dataTable component)

+#### Adding PAgination to the Data Table

+- We adjusted the data-table component, and almost copied the pagination from SHadcnUI docs (also extending it to add the first and last page)

+- Important to notice that it works with the tanstack react table

 ## Other Shadcn/ui Components:

 ##### Buttons